atzt/boggle-solver/README.md

 - Step 3 - Group the starting points on the game board (coordinates (0,0) - (3,3)) to be given to a list of web workers (one for each CPU) so that we can run this algorithm in parallel.

 ## Time Limit Reached
 I spent an exorbitant amount of time debating how to present this project (React web app vs. Java CLI program).
 Sprint Retro: Should have done the CLI. :) I wouldn't have spent so much time looking into choices for hosting my web app and building a CI/CD pipeline.
 Seeing as Java is not used in house at RStudio I chose the flashier approach.
+At the 4 hour mark I had CI/CD pipeline created, UI completed, and part way through the algorithm.
+Getting the web workers to play nicely with React and ES6 ended up being a large time suck.

 ## Future
 Due to reaching the time constraints the following features were intentionally left out:
 - Unit Testing (And yet I spent all that time creating a CD pipeline with automatic testing)
+- UI Updates
     - Move focus after placing text
     - Add better validation to prevent bad input
     - Make UI responsive (developed on my ultrawide monitor)
     - Validation is a little touchy when entering in non-alphabetic code (submit button is not disabled and title is not properly set)

 ## Takeaways
 This was the first time I have used web workers.
 I have had plenty of experience working with concurrency APIs in Java so this was a fun experiment.
 That being said there is an interesting behavior of web workers.
 When providing any data to a web worker, the data is cloned over.
 I believe this behavior in combination with passing in a large set of words may have caused a negative performance impact.
 Based on my tests running with a single CPU ran in about 70 ms while running with 4 CPUs took ~130ms.
 It almost doubled the time.